Daily Water Intake Calculator

 Is "half your body weight in ounces" really right?

-It's a sensible mid-range heuristic.
+It's a sensible mid-range heuristic, not a precise rule.
 Real needs depend on activity, climate, body composition, and individual physiology.
 Most healthy adults land within ±25% of this number.
+The calculator above adjusts the baseline for the variables that actually move the needle so you get a personalized range instead of a one-size-fits-all figure.

 Does coffee count toward my intake?

-Yes — modest amounts of caffeine don't cause net dehydration.
+Yes — modest caffeine doesn't cause net dehydration.
 Coffee, tea, sparkling water, soup, and watery fruits all count toward your daily fluid total.
+The exception is alcohol, which is a net diuretic; add ~8oz of water per alcoholic drink to offset.

 What size bottle is right for me?